-You're in Paris!
-Or Barcelona, Rome, Prague, or Vienna... you're in these gorgeous old cities where the buildings in which you're eating, sleeping and shopping often predate the existence of our country.
+You’re in Paris!
+Or Barcelona, Rome, Prague, or Vienna… you’re in these gorgeous old cities where the buildings in which you’re eating, sleeping and shopping often have been standing for longer than Europeans have known that our continent even existed!
 So walk to dinner.
 Walk to the next museum on your agenda.
-Walk for no apparent reason other than you're there and it's a golden opportunity to take in all of its beauty and charm.
+Walk for no apparent reason other than you’re there and it’s a golden opportunity to take in all of the beauty and charm.
 Soak it up, because you may never be here in this magical place ever again.

 Oh, and you avoid cab fare, too, of course.

 4) You probably shouldn’t tip anyone most of the time.

 Tipping is a practice in which we Americans are unusual.
 In Europe, servers, taxi drivers, and everyone else is paid full wages, and it’s nearly universal that a service fee will be included in your bill.
 I know it’s tough to break out of the mindset that we’re stiffing a server if we don’t leave 15-20%, but honestly the rest of the world thinks we’re crazy when we do.

 If you got really great service or your American guilt is too strong, leave a few coins on the table, but never more than €1.
 In the rare event that service is not included, 5-10% is appropriate, and Rick Steves points out that 10% is considered large.
 Anything more than that is really just throwing money away on an obscure American custom that no one else in the world actually follows.